securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 3. (Optional) Create certificates using Step-CA
 ==================

-All communications inside a Federation may be encrypted with mTLS.
-User may adapt certificates provided by their organization or utilize :ref:`PKI <semi_automatic_certification>` provided by |productName|.
+The use of mTLS is strongly recommended for deployments in untrusted environments to establish participant identity and to encrypt communication.
+Users may either import certificates provided by their organization or utilize :ref:PKI <semi_automatic_certification> provided by |productName|.

 4. Start Director
 ==================

 Director is a central component in the Federation.
-It should be started on a node with at least one open port.
+It should be started on a node with at least two open ports.
 Learn more about the Director component here: :ref:`openfl_ll_components`

 Create Director workspace